-- For developments/blocks with more than one building, a range of heights (variation) should be provided, and a height hierarchy/strategy related to site conditions and context (existing and planned) should be established.
-Provide for height variations of at least 5 storeys between towers, to ensure a staggering effect that can be perceived at street level while enhancing the skyline - Towers should be designed to: - Have floorplates of a maximum of 750 m2, or per the zoning bylaw requirement. - Be placed to minimize shadow/wind impacts. - Allow for a maximum of 50% of their elevations to extend to the ground without the presence of a podium.
+- · For developments/blocks with more than one building, a range of heights (variation) should be provided, and a height hierarchy/strategy related to site conditions and context (existing and planned) should be established.
+Provide for height variations of at least 5 storeys between towers, to ensure a staggering effect that can be perceived at street level while enhancing the skyline - Towers should be designed to: - Have an average floorplate of a maximum of 750m, or based on the approved zoning bylaw.
+Floorplate is the area measured from the exterior of the outside walls of the main building, but excludes recessed and projecting balconies. - Be placed to minimize shadow/wind impacts. - Allow for a maximum of 50% of their elevations to extend to the ground without the presence of a podium.